Pytown-Citizen/pytown_core/README.md

 <!-- ABOUT THE PROJECT -->
 ## Introduction <a name="introduction"></a>

-This repository holds implementation of design pattern for python
+This repository holds implementation of some design patterns in python

 <!-- GETTING STARTED -->
 ## Getting Started <a name="gettingstarted"></a>